 If you are mixed feeding, follow this link to learn more about storing breastmilk.

 - If you do not plan on using your prepared formula within 2hours, store it in the fridge immediately and use within 24hours.

 - Use warm water to heat up your baby’s formula.
 You can place it for a few minutes under running warm water, or place it in a bowl of warm water.
 Never use a microwave to warm your baby’s formula.

 - Before you feed your baby, pour a few drops on the back of your hand to make sure it is not too hot.

 - Get rid of any remnant formula after feeding your baby and wash the feeding bottle immediately.
 The combination of the formula and your baby’s saliva can allow bacteria to grow, making it unhealthy for your baby’s consumption.

 - Make sure you clean and sterilize the feeding bottles before each feed.

-Although no formula can truly replicate breast milk, modern formulas provide an close alternative where mother chooses or breastmilk from mum or a donor are unavailable.
+Although no formula can truly replicate breast milk, modern formulas provide a close alternative where a mother chooses not to breastfeed or breastmilk from a mum or a donor is unavailable.

 Bottle feeding moments are amazing opportunities for you and your baby to get closer and to know each other more.

 Also, bottle feeding allows your partner and other family members to help you with some of the feeding sessions so you can rest or return to work.
-If for any reason you baby doesn’t like bottles, you can learn about alternative was of feeding baby
+If for any reason your baby doesn’t like bottles, you can learn about alternative ways of feeding baby

 - Center for Disease Control and Prevention 2018, Infant Formula Preparation and Storage, Center for Disease Control and Prevention, Viewed on August 9, 2020, <https://www.cdc.gov/nutrition/infantandtoddlernutrition/formula-feeding/infant-formula-preparation-and-storage.html>.